Lesil McGuire: Political career

 McGuire announced her decision to run for Alaska's Lieutenant Governor in Alaska gubernatorial election, 2014.
 She was the first candidate to declare for lieutenant governor and highlighted her statewide experience.
 She did not run in the primary, however, and the nomination was uncontested, going to outgoing Anchorage Borough Mayor Dan Sullivan.
 Sullivan, paired with incumbent Governor Sean Parnell, lost in the general election.

-Beginning in 2013, she served as the Co-Chair of the Alaska Arctic Policy Commission.
+Beginning in 2013, she served as the co-chair of the Alaska Arctic Policy Commission.
 The commission was made up of 10 legislators (from the Senate and the House) and 16 subject matter experts.
 Over the course of two years they traveled across the state talking and listening to locals and elders from a broad range of communities and perspectives.
 The work culminated in a Final Report and Implementation Plan to the Alaska State Legislature in 2015.
 Deriving from that work, McGuire helped craft the first Arctic Policy for the state of Alaska.
 That same year McGuire was leader in getting Alaska's Arctic Policy, the first of its kind from a sub-national jurisdiction, established into law.

 In 2013 she established the first Women's Summit in Alaska.
 The summit brings together a broad range of women leaders and speakers to convene on such topics as the gender pay gap, housing and homelessness, sexual assault and domestic violence.
 Now in its 4th year, the summit works in conjunction with the University of Alaska Anchorage and has raised over $70,000 for scholarships.

 On September 28, 2015, McGuire announced that she would not run for reelection to the state senate.

+2026 Alaska gubernatorial election

+On May 29, 2026, McGuire filled a letter of intent for Alaska's 2026 governor's race.